18 Animals With Trunks

 by Reading Tom is licensed under CC BY 2.0

-The South American Tapir, also known as the Brazilian Tapir, is one of the four species of tapirs in the world.
+The South American Tapir, also known as the Brazilian Tapir, is one of four species of tapirs worldwide.

-It has a distinctive black and white coat and a flexible, prehensile snout or trunk used to grasp leaves, shoots, and fruits.
+It has a distinctive black-and-white coat and a flexible, prehensile snout or trunk that grasps leaves, shoots, and fruits.

 This animal is found in South America’s Amazon rainforest, the Pantanal wetlands, and other tropical forests.